hanion/hanion.github.io/post/mite/mite.md

 This meant every page had its layout printed directly into it at build time.
 It worked, but it wasn't flexible.
-The layout had to be known in the first stage, meaning layouts couldn’t be changed dynamically in the page's front matter.
+The layout had to be known in the first stage, meaning layouts couldn't be changed dynamically in the page's front matter.

 This made me rethink the architecture of the templating engine.
 Why was I manually searching and replacing `CONTENT()` ?